Human rights in Thailand: Freedom of association

-In the wake of the 2006 and 2014 coup d'états, the right to free speech, association, and freedom of movement were seriously eroded.
+In the wake of the 2006 and 2014 coups d'état, the rights to free speech, association, and freedom of movement were seriously eroded.
 Military governments have implemented bans on political meetings and prohibited media criticism.
 Political activities of all types were prohibited.
-The Public Assembly Law enacted in 2015 by the military government requires a protest notice to be filed with authorities 24 hours prior to an event.
+The Public Assembly Law, enacted in 2015 by the military government, requires a protest notice to be filed with authorities 24 hours before an event.
 A violation carries a maximum fine of 10,000 baht.
-The law has been repeatedly invoked by authorities to suppress gatherings since its enactment.
+Since its enactment, this law has been repeatedly invoked by authorities to suppress gatherings.